crispSV/OASAelectric/README.md

 ## To Do

     - Add NFC card reader
-    - Add ability to receive data from OASA API and display bus and metro timetable live on TFT display of EV
+    - Add ability to receive data from OASA API and display bus and metro timetable live

 ## Links